-In HCC patients with mild (Child-Pugh A) or moderate (Child-Pugh B) hepatic impairment, exposure values were within the range observed in patients without hepatic impairment.
-The pharmacokinetics(PK) of sorafenib in Child-Pugh A and Child-Pugh B non-HCC patients were similar to the PK in healthy volunteers.
-The pharmacokinetics of sorafenib has not been studied in patients with severe (Child-Pugh C) hepatic impairment (see "Special Warnings and Precautions" and "Dosage and Method of Administration").
+In hepatocellular carcinoma (HCC) patients with Child-Pugh A or B (mild to moderate) hepatic impairment, exposure values were comparable and within the range observed in patients without hepatic impairment.
+The pharmacokinetics (PK) of sorafenib in Child-Pugh A and B non-HCC patients were similar to the PK in healthy volunteers.
+There are no data for patients with Child-Pugh C (severe) hepatic impairment.
+Sorafenib is mainly eliminated via the liver, and exposure might be increased in this patient population.